-Arcila arrived at Seton Hall in the fall of 2014 from Cartagena, Colombia and immediately had to deal with an NCAA hurdle which required him to sit out his first year at Seton Hall.
+Arcila arrived at Seton Hall in the fall of 2014, from Cartagena, Colombia, and immediately had to deal with an NCAA hurdle which required him to sit out his first year at Seton Hall.

 “When I first was going to come here, the NCAA was making a lot of troubles because I was international,” Arcila said.
 “So, because I had a different grading system, all this stuff, they were complaining about a lot.
-But then they said, ‘okay, you can come, but you have to sit a year.’”
+But then they said, ‘Okay, you can come, but you have to sit a year.’”

-During his year on the sidelines, Arcila could have sulked, but instead embraced his academics and began working toward his degree with the same determination that would come to embody his unstoppable runs through the Owen T. Carroll midfield.
+During his year on the sidelines, Arcila could have sulked, but instead he embraced his academics and began working toward his degree with the same determination that would come to embody his unstoppable runs through the Owen T. Carroll midfield.
 There was also an urgency for Arcila to finish his schooling quickly, arriving at Seton Hall at the age of 20, when most players who intend on playing professional soccer have already made their breakthrough.

-When Arcila finally did step on the field in 2015, the talent was indisputable.
+When Arcila finally did step onto the field in 2015, the talent was indisputable.
 And Arcila, unlike most international players, was not overcome by the intense physicality which exists in college soccer.
-By 2016, Arcila had developed the perfect blend of strength and creativity to thrive in the college game, finishing the season with a team-leading goals seven goals and 18 points.
+By 2016, Arcila had developed the perfect blend of strength and creativity to thrive in the college game, finishing the season with a team-leading seven goals and 18 points.